MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Get-MgBetaEducationSynchronizationProfileStatus.md

 ## SYNOPSIS
 Get the status of a specific school data synchronization profile in the tenant.
 The response will indicate the status of the sync.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgEducationSynchronizationProfileStatus](/powershell/module/Microsoft.Graph.Education/Get-MgEducationSynchronizationProfileStatus?view=graph-powershell-v1.0)

 ## SYNTAX